What is an Experiment?

 Parts of an Experiment

-All experiments have independent variables, dependent variables, and
+All experiments have independent variables, dependent variables, and experimental units.

 - Independent variable.
 An independent variable